 “Not Seeing is Believing” by Avi

-For this collection, editor Justin Chanda persuaded six Newbery Award-winning authors to write a one-act play and asked each to pick a word.
-All six words had to be incorporated into each play’s dialogue.
-The word “dollop,” for example, shows up as the name of pet cat; a synonym for contract minutiae, a spoonful of mayonnaise; a titular rock creature; a ghostly substitute teacher’s last name; and an amount of kindness.
+Acting Out is a terrific anthology of short plays well-suited for upper elementary or middle school students to read and/or perform.
+Collection editor Justin Chanda persuaded six Newbery Award-winning authors to write a one-act play.
+Before they started writing, Chanda asked each to pick a word – resulting in DOLLOP, HOODWINK, JUSTIN, KNUCKLEBALL, PANHANDLE, and RAVEN – and then incorporate all six words into each play’s dialogue.
+The word “dollop,” for example, shows up as the name of pet cat; a synonym for contract minutiae, a spoonful of mayonnaise; a titular rock creature; a ghostly substitute teacher’s last name; and an amount of kindness in the different plays.
 This unifying device is a bit “gimmicky,” but it’s unobtrusive in most cases.
-(The word “knuckleball” ends up being an anachronism in “The Effigy in the Outhouse,” but how many people can pinpoint the year of a word’s origin?)
-In addition, although playwriting is a new genre for four of the authors (Susan Cooper and Richard Peck have screenwriting credits), their experiences in literature for young people results in mostly successful works.
+While the word “knuckleball” ends up being an anachronism in Richard Peck’s “The Effigy in the Outhouse,” most readers wouldn’t notice it.
+In addition, although playwriting is a new genre for four of the authors (Susan Cooper and Richard Peck have screenwriting credits), their experiences in literature for young people result in mostly successful works.

 Although some of these plays would work with a mixed-age cast, I’d advise against a cast of high school students performing these plays for a younger audience; there’s not enough of a challenge here for teenagers.